Phoenix Trailer Park Injury Attorneys

 Accidents in mobile parks can be complicated.
 In most cases, the park owner will be responsible unless they have a written agreement with those renting out lots, RVs, and trailers.
 Even when agreements are in place, they do not always protect the park owner from liability.

-If you have been injured in a trailer or RV park, don’t hesitate to call Breyer Law Offices, P.C., at (602) 267-1280.
+If you have been injured in a Phoenix trailer or RV park, don’t hesitate to call The Husband & Wife Law Team at (602) 457-6222.
 We will review your case, help you determine who is liable for your injuries, and fight hard to get you any compensation you are entitled to.
 Filing these claims is complicated and there is also a time limit, so don’t delay.
 Talk to us about your case today.